-SoCo (Sonos Controller) is a Python project that allows you to programmatically control Sonos speakers.
+SoCo (Sonos Controller) is a Python library that allows you to control Sonos speakers programmatically.
 It was originally created at Music Hack Day Sydney by Rahim Sonawalla and is now developed by a team of people at its GitHub repository

 For more background on the project, please see Rahim’s blog post.

-Visit the SoCo documentation for a more detailed overview of all the functionailty.
+Visit the SoCo documentation for a more detailed overview of the functionailty.

 SoCo requires Python 3.6 or newer.

 pip install soco

-SoCo depends on the Requests HTTP library.
-If you use pip to install Soco, Requests will be installed automatically for you.
+SoCo depends on a number of Python packages.
+If you use pip to install Soco, the dependencies will be installed automatically for you.
 If not, you can inspect the requirements in the requirements.txt file.